syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### editSettings.editMode `string`
 {:#members:editsettings-editmode}

-Specifies the editmode in gantt , "normal" is for dialog editing ,"cellEditing" is for cell type editing
+Specifies the edit mode in gantt , "normal" is for dialog editing ,"cellEditing" is for cell type editing

 #### Default Value: